TheOdinProject/curriculum/javascript/asynchronous_javascript_and_apis/working_with_apis.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

-- [APIs by Ryan Thelin](https://www.educative.io/blog/what-is-an-api) covers some extra topics like API release policies, API protocols and API architectural styles.
+- This [article on APIs by Ryan Thelin](https://www.educative.io/blog/what-is-an-api) covers some extra topics like API release policies, API protocols and API architectural styles.